 The first one.
 I am going to take the chair’s prerogative and ask you myself.
 You talked about a lot of the successes for this large program and some of the challenges.
 In particular though, I wonder if you might talk to us about what were the challenges within.
 You talked a lot about the challenges of harmonizing across the different states and different approaches.
 What were some of the challenges that you saw within Kentucky in terms of – whether you saw them or not in terms of bringing the interventions into action?

-DR. WALSH: That is a great question.
+SHARON WALSH: That is a great question.
 I will say that I think some of the challenges that we saw in Kentucky are similar to ones that we are seeing in the other states even though every place is unique.
 I would say that for us, we had great support from our State Department of Corrections, and they were very keen to work with us.
 We were able to make some important headway there.
 But it was incredibly challenging to actually try to get any meaningful medication programs going in the jails.
 The coalitions wanted them and sometimes the jailers wanted them.
 They were enthusiastic.

 But it is a peculiar situation because the jails were run locally.
 The jailer is elected.
 The jails often contract with correctional medical providers.
 Then you have another player involved.
 Everybody in the community could say we want to be able to provide buprenorphine.
 We are going to screen people.
 We want to treat them.
 But then if that contract provider says we are not doing that and it is not in our contract, you have to wait until they can get rid of that contract and hire somebody new.
 I would say that that was one of the areas that was probably most frustrating for us where we spent a lot of energy but did not feel like we got a lot of paybacks for it.

-DR. GORDON: Thank you very much for that.
+JOSHUA A. GORDON: Thank you very much for that.
 I am going to turn to some of the questions that the audience has been putting in.
 One begins with first a thank you for your wonderful talk and then asked if you might expand more about your approach to the dissemination of results at the end of the study and ultimately how those approaches can be expanded to other communities across the country.

-DR. WALSH: Thank you for that question.
+SHARON WALSH: Thank you for that question.
 We are working really closely with our partners at SAMHSA and NIDA of course.
 But SAMHSA – they are really kind of – they have a long history of dissemination and technical centers.
 They really know how to do dissemination science.
 We started by collecting everything that was developed during the study and kind of doing an inventory to see what we thought would be useful and adaptable to distribute.
 We are really now in kind of the process of coming up with a more formal dissemination plan that will leverage various organizations that already are in that business but then also – I see that somebody had said are abatement funds your term for settlement funds.
 Yes.
 That is what I am talking about.
 It is the same thing.

 Those abatement funds or settlement funds are supposed to be used for things that will help people that have been impacted.
 I think that we will be able to disseminate to the different states and to the local jurisdictions that are going to get money as well.
 Every state is kind of doing that process differently.
 But we are hoping to have as much reach as we can.

-DR. GORDON: Great.
+JOSHUA A. GORDON: Great.
 Thank you.
 One of the questions – I am going to expand upon it.
 The question itself was will you be able to compare efficacy of different types of programs like buprenorphine versus OTP versus other treatments or with or without psychosocial services by comparing across the different sites.

 I would add to those treatment approaches also some of the community-based approaches that you mentioned like – it seems like there might have been differences in different states in terms of whether you are helping pharmacies get rid of old prescriptions or doing different kinds of campaigns.
 Is there an attempt at all to compare across sites to learn from differences that vary from site to site?

-DR. WALSH: We are very interested in that.
+SHARON WALSH: We are very interested in that.
 Honestly, one of the things that we would love to do is use Wave 2 as the example for that where we have a leaner, streamlined intervention because we have learned so much and we are moving faster with communities because they are at a different place as well.
 We would love to be able to do those kinds of comparisons.
 Anything that we do though is going to have to be in the context of a much larger intervention.
 It is not an RCT that is going to isolate whether or not adding behavioral treatment to medication augments that.
 And we have a lot of those data that are published already.
 But I do think that we are going to be able to identify things that are community engaged and are happening at the community level that are more effective.

-DR. GORDON: Got it.
+JOSHUA A. GORDON: Got it.
 Excellent.
 This question perhaps is more a clarification because I think you might have explained it but maybe some people did not pick up on it.
 How do you account for the potential differences in outcomes before and after the disruptions from the COVID pandemic?

-DR. WALSH: It is a great question.
+SHARON WALSH: It is a great question.
 It is a randomized controlled trial.
 That is the beauty of having a randomized controlled trial is that we have a comparison group and at baseline, those communities that were randomized, Wave 1 versus Wave 2, were done so in a thoughtful manner in order to make certain that we were controlling for factors that we felt would impact the outcome like their baseline overdose rate as an example, rural versus urban.
 The pandemic happened to everybody whether you were getting the intervention or not.

 Now, will the pandemic change the way that the results look?
 Yes.
 Do I think that it would impede about ability to actually compare between Wave 1 and Wave 2?
 I do not because everybody was being affected at the same time, but we were only active with one set of the communities.

-DR. GORDON: Another question has to do with the way that this might be able to help address issues in equity, which you so compellingly raised by recognizing that more recently rising faster were overdose deaths particularly in black Americans.
+JOSHUA A. GORDON: Another question has to do with the way that this might be able to help address issues in equity, which you so compellingly raised by recognizing that more recently rising faster were overdose deaths particularly in black Americans.
 Thank you for this talk.
 How will you be addressing any sex differences or differences by racial or ethnic groups or sexual and gender minorities?
 How do you plan to report out equity in terms of access retention or survival?
 Maybe you can answer some of those questions.

-DR. WALSH: That was a quick list of several questions.
+SHARON WALSH: That was a quick list of several questions.
 In Wave 1, we were already thinking about the need to ensure that the intervention that we were delivering was equitable and that we were reaching people that were hard to reach.

 In Wave 2, were had the opportunity to be even more thoughtful about that.
 We are using equity planning tools and we are putting that in the hands of the coalition.
 Before we even roll anything out as far as evidence-based practices, there needs to be a lot of thoughtful discussion around how do you ensure equity when you are choosing your venue or a particular agency, who are they reaching, who is not in the mix.
 I think that we are being very proactive about it in a way that is more engaging with the coalition too to really get them thinking about it compared to in Wave 1 where we were really kind of doing hotspot analysis and trying to figure out where services were missing and things like that.
 There were more questions in that list I know.

-DR. GORDON: I guess one thing to add to that would be any issues around sexual or gender minorities and whether that is going to be addressable in the design.
+JOSHUA A. GORDON: I guess one thing to add to that would be any issues around sexual or gender minorities and whether that is going to be addressable in the design.

-DR. WALSH: Yes.
+SHARON WALSH: Yes.
 But this goes to the issue of when you were working with all these different administrative data sources, you cannot make assumptions about what you will have access to.
 As an example, a lot of our key measures are Medicaid measures.
 But the rate of completion for racial and ethnic information in Medicaid records is fairly low compared to other types of records.
 When we started exploring that, it was very disappointing to us because the rates were different across the states, but they were not – like when you think about how much data you are going to be missing, they were not optimal.
 Then there are other types of records, death records, where we have everything about the individual.

 I think to the extent that we can examine those key differences for the data sources that actually include them in a way that will allow us to do that, we are very interested in that.

-DR. GORDON: I know that HEAL has other programs specifically targeted in research in American Indians and Alaska Natives, but I wanted to ask the question from one of our attendees.
+JOSHUA A. GORDON: I know that HEAL has other programs specifically targeted in research in American Indians and Alaska Natives, but I wanted to ask the question from one of our attendees.
 Do you have any information in these studies that you are conducting in the four states on American Indian or Alaska Native participants?

-DR. WALSH: I think that New York was the only participating state that had communities that were Native American, and they were included in Wave 1.
+SHARON WALSH: I think that New York was the only participating state that had communities that were Native American, and they were included in Wave 1.
 I actually do not know about the Wave 2 communities, but I do not remember - we do not in Kentucky and I do not remember Ohio saying that either.

-DR. GORDON: Thank you for answering that.
+JOSHUA A. GORDON: Thank you for answering that.
 Thank you.
 I am going to ask you one more question.
 Before I do that, I am just going to close things out.
 I just want to thank you.
 There were many comments in the Q&A about how wonderful the presentation was.
 It is really just fantastic for us to hear about this very large-scale implementation effort.

 As we talked about in our meeting before this, implementation science has always been a very big and important component of NIMH’s portfolio both for mental health and for our behavioral AIDS work.
 It is wonderful to see this program moving forward.
 We are very excited for the results.